 If a snoring and sleep apnea specialists determines your lingual tonsils are causing your snoring and/or sleep apnea, they may opt to remove them through a procedure known as Lingual Tonsillectomy.

 Lingual Tonsillectomy is performed in an operating room setting under general anesthesia.
 The surgeon will use a scope to have a better view of the base of your tongue through your mouth.
 Then, the surgeon will either proceed to remove your lingual tonsils or they will use a newer technique called coblation which vibrates the tissue to reduce the tonsils without the use of incisions.

-Complications for this procedure are rare.
-There is less than one percent risk of bleeding, and other complications such as numbness, swallowing and voice changes are even less likely.
+Complications for this procedure are rare, there is less than one percent risk of bleeding.
+Other complications such as numbness, swallowing and voice changes are even less likely.

-There is no severe pain associated with Lingual Tonsillectomy, however your physician will likely prescribe pain medication for the days after the surgery.
+Lingual Tonsillectomy does not cause any severe pain.
+However, your physician will likely prescribe pain medication for the days after the surgery.

-You will be expected to follow a 10 to 14 day soft diet while you heal from the procedure to avoid bleeding.
-During this time it is important to keep hydrated at all times since dehydration is a common cause of increased pain and complications after surgery.
+You need to adhere to a 10-14 day soft diet following your procedure so as to facilitate the healing process.
+During this time it is important to keep hydrated at all times.
+Dehydration is a common cause of increased pain and complications after surgery.

-If you would like to find out more about Lingual Tonsillectomy or are ready to book an appointment with Dr. Pasha to discuss whether you are a good candidate for this procedure, please visit our website.
+If you would like to find out more about Lingual Tonsillectomy or are ready to schedule a consultation with Dr. Pasha to discuss whether you are a good candidate for this procedure.